The purpose of this project is to close the gaps in pedestrian connectivity:

 History: South West In Motion (SWIM) was started in 1995 to facilitate connectivity in South West neighborhoods.
 The effort to identify the important trail linkages in our neighborhoods was started as part of the SW Community Plan effort in 1995 but was curtailed by the City in 1998.
 This is a continuation of that original effort.
 In addition to addressing trails, SWIM will gather all the potential street/ped/bike projects onto a list then work out the priorities for addressing them in order of priority as funds are available.
 The east side equivalent resulted in millions of dollars being secured to build infrastructure. — Don Baack 10/25/16

 Example Foot Path: The Lobelia Path project is an example of issues with these paths - water runoff, need for steps, buy-in from adjacent owners, and so on.
-[LINK HERE SOON]
+[LINK HERE some day]

 Community Initiated Neighborhood Trails on City website: